Isaia Răcăciuni: Early life

 Nacht was simultaneously an accountant for the national book distribution service, Centrala Cărții, where his boss was the philosopher Nae Ionescu, who is sometimes credited as his discoverer.
 At Centrala, he became personally acquainted with authors such as Perpessicius, who treasured his "youthful enthusiasm", and Emanoil Bucuța.
 From 1924, Clipa newspaper had Nacht as a theatrical columnist; his growing notoriety allowed him to join a literary club formed by Mihail Dragomirescu, whose other members were enlisted at the University of Bucharest.
+In parallel, Nacht's brother Stroe, who had managed to fend off antisemitic prejudice in graduating from the Bucharest Conservatory for Dramatic Arts, began his career with various troupes.
+While at Teatrul Mic, he was colleagues with Nora Piacentini, who became his wife (and Răcăciuni's sister-in-law) in 1926.

-At Clipa, Nacht joined with Constantin Tavernier in composing another expressionist play, Carnaval ("Carnival"), issued by that paper in 1925.
+At Clipa, Isaia joined with Constantin Tavernier in composing another expressionist play, Carnaval ("Carnival"), issued by that paper in 1925.
 Also then, he and Scarlat Froda co-wrote the screenplay to a silent film, Manasse, which had Jean Mihail as director; based on a fin de siècle play by Ronetti Roman, it explored the conflicts engendered by Jewish segregation and assimilation, and was much disliked by Romanian nationalists.
-Răcăciuni's twin plays Mirele and Uzina ("The Factory") were first performed by the people's theater of Tismana, in 1927; the same year, he and N. N. Șerbănescu contributed a screenplay for a silent film about Iancu Jianu.
-His brother Stroe, who had managed to fend off antisemitic prejudice in graduating from the Bucharest Conservatory for Dramatic Arts, began his career with various troupes.
-While at Teatrul Mic, he was colleagues with Nora Piacentini, who became his wife (and Răcăciuni's sister-in-law) in 1926.
+Răcăciuni's twin plays Mirele and Uzina ("The Factory") were first performed by the people's theater of Tismana, in 1927; the same year, he and N. N. Șerbănescu contributed a screenplay for a silent film about Iancu Jianu. Șerbănescu also reserved the option to film Trei cruci, claiming that he was working on this project by July 1927.